 Don’t leave Christmas lights on overnight, as this can increase the risk of fuses blowing and fires starting.
 Instead, switch them off and unplug them before you go to bed or leave the house.

-Candles are a popular decoration all year round, but even more so at Christmas time.
-Never leave candles unattended and keep them away from furnishings, Christmas trees and decorations.
+Candles are a popular decoration all year round, but even more so at Christmas.
+So never leave candles unattended and keep them away from furnishings, Christmas trees and decorations.

 Almost half of those in Britain expect to drink more than the recommended amount of alcohol over Christmas.
 So if you are going to be enjoying a few drinks this holiday season, don’t attempt to use appliances like the cooker, kettle, etc., at the same time.
 Your reaction times will be slower, making accidents more likely.
 And, of course, never drink and drive.

 While it can be tempting to plug everything into one place, don’t do it.
-Overloading plug sockets and extensions leads can be incredibly dangerous as it can lead to overheating and fires.
+Overloading plug sockets and extensions leads can be incredibly dangerous, leading to overheating and fires.

 Preparing With Batteries